 Secure a receipt for each expenditure and have the person being reimbursed for the purchase sign the receipt:

-If a vendor does not normally furnish receipts, or if a receipt is incomplete or lost, submit a documented note or letter explaining each missing receipt with purchase dates, amount, and description with buyer and custodian signatures.
+If a vendor does not normally furnish receipts, or if a receipt is incomplete or lost, submit a documented note or letter explaining each missing receipt with purchase date, amount, and description, with buyer and custodian signatures.

 Someone other than the custodian must verify petty cash monthly in the presence of the custodian and maintain a file of all verifications.

-Reconcile petty cash quarterly online at the USFSCO Petty Cash & Change Funds website.
+Reconcile petty cash quarterly online at the University Bursar Petty Cash & Change Funds website.

-Renew each fund by July 1 each year.
+Renew each fund annually by July 1.

 Complete Petty Cash Training each fiscal year.